 Once you have reviewed your finances, solidify plans for next year.
 Writing down goals and can help you stick to your resolutions and may prove useful to see where you might have holes in your current thinking.

 - Write your business plan.
-Whether you’ve been in business for several years or hope to start a consulting business in 2018, you need to create a business plan.
-If you’ve already created one, consider revising and updating it to reflect your 2018 goals.
+Whether you’ve been in business for several years or hope to start a consulting business, you need to create a business plan.
+If you’ve already created one, consider revising and updating it to reflect your current goals.

 - Strategize your marketing plan.
 Your business plan should include an overview of your marketing plan for next year.
 Closely review past marketing efforts to see where you realized a good return and where you wasted money.
 Take time to research new ways— such as social media—to get your story out there.